 August of 2015 saw Google make its most impactful change to the way local search results function.

 The main shift was from Google showing 7 results when searching for local premises or businesses to showing only 3 (7-pack to 3-pack), the idea being a more user-friendly feel.
 In reality the shift was probably to minimise the difference between mobile and desktop searches.
 As well as this specific numbers of roads for addresses were removed, while clicking on the 3-pack now leads to the opening of a 10-pack with more detail.
 Opening hours are now included and user reviews are more prominent among other changes.
 All of this is vital to consider as you strive for greater techniques, plans and practices for your SEO strategy.
-Plans that take a longer term view and focus primarily on consumer experience are certain to come out favourably, but here are some key SEO tips to help you along the way.
+Plans that take a longer term view and focus primarily on consumer experience are certain to come out favourably, but here are some key local SEO tips to help you along the way.

 - Ensure that the Information On Your Website is Optimized for Local Users